tagspaces/documentation/docs/perspectives/grid.md

 - **last modified date** - ISO8601 compatible timestamp of the last modification
 - **full path** - the full path to the current entry
 - **description** - the entry description in markdown format

-You can see how such exported CSV file looks like in the screenshot of the next section.